pachyderm/docs/content/latest/concepts/pipeline-concepts/job.md

 7dcd77a2f7f34ff384a6096d1139e922 edges    20 hours ago Less than a second 0       0 + 0 / 0 0B       0B       success
 ```

-For each (sub) job, Pachyderm shows the time the pipeline started, its duration, data downloaded and uploaded, the `STATE` of the pipeline execution, and the number of datums in the `PROGRESS` section.
+For each (sub) job, MLDM shows the time the pipeline started, its duration, data downloaded and uploaded, the `STATE` of the pipeline execution, and the number of datums in the `PROGRESS` section.
 The format of the progress column is `DATUMS PROCESSED + DATUMS SKIPPED / TOTAL DATUMS`.

 See [Datum Processing States](../../../concepts/pipeline-concepts/datum/datum-processing-states/) for details on Datum states.